Key Takeaway

 Alcohol

-GLP-1 medication can change how your body processes alcohol.
-Many patients report feeling the effects of alcohol much faster and more intensely.
+GLP-1 agonists can change how your body processes alcohol.
+Many patients report feeling the effects much faster and more intensely.
 Beyond the safety concerns, alcohol adds empty calories and can worsen nausea.
 We recommend avoiding it entirely during week one.
+For a deeper look at this topic, read our guide on Zepbound and alcohol safety.

 Excessively Spicy Foods